App Submission FAQ

-* All apps comply with the terms of the Amazon App Distribution and Services Agreement and Amazon’s Content Guidelines.
+- All apps comply with the terms of the Amazon Developer Services Agreement and Amazon's Content Guidelines.

 - Q: Will Amazon tell me when my app is approved or if it fails testing?

 - Yes.
-You can track the approval status of your app by signing in to the developer portal and finding your app in the Dashboard on the home page.
+You can track the approval status of your app by signing in to the Developer Console and finding your app in the Dashboard on the home page.
 Amazon will also send you an email when the submission status of your app changes under the following circumstances: